 Got it.
 Thank you so much.

 Yes, I thank you.
-So I think originally, if we go back to this original expectations about the cadence of growth or decline or whatever, the original, I guess, idea was that you had gained a lot of distribution in the second half of 2024 and that that benefit would carry on into the first half.
-Is there any way to quantify, despite all this other noise that occurred from the DC implementation, is there any way to quantify that distribution benefit in the first half of your fiscal?
-And then is the distribution benefit in the second half kind of going to be bigger or smaller than what you've already had, if you can understand what I'm asking?
+So I think originally, if we go back to this original, original expectations about the cadence of growth or decline or whatever, the original I guess, idea was that you had gained a lot of distribution in the second half of 2024 and that that benefit would carry on into the first half.
+Is there any way to quantify, you know, despite all this other noise that occurred from the DC implementation, is there any way to quantify that distribution benefit in the first half of your fiscal?
+And then is the distribution benefit in the second half kind of going to be bigger or smaller than what you've already had, if you can understand what I'm asking.
 Thank you.

 Okay, thank you.
 That's helpful.
-And then I was curious about in our store checks, when we checked at the ALTA within Target, it's sort of a limited selection of brands.
-It's not a huge array like a regular ALTA store.
-But we did notice that your Drybar and your CurlSmith had very nice shelf space there.
-So can you talk about that?
-And is that like a benefit to the whole growth rate?
-I mean, does it move the needle at all?
-Or can you talk about sort of that positioning within ALTA in Target?
+I was I was curious about in our store checks when we checked at the altar within target.
+You know it's sort of a limited selection of brands it's not a huge array like a regular alpha store, but we didn't notice that your driver in your curl Smith had very nice shelf space there.
+So, can you talk about that and is that like a benefit to the whole growth rate, I mean does it move the needle at all, or just can you talk about. sort of that positioning within Ulta and Target.
 Thanks.

 Yeah, thanks, Linda.
 You know, I would say, you know, look, physical availability, so having our brands as widely available in front of as many shoppers as possible is a benefit in my view.
-So I think, you know, the ALTA in Target helps to do that.
-It brings some of our, you know, premium prestige liquids like CurlSmith and Drybar, even in the limited assortment that's there, as you mentioned.
-I see that as a positive thing.
-You know, there's just a lot of people, a lot of football going through Target.
-And so having that stores in the store there and being part of that assortment is a positive.
-You know, whether or not it's a needle mover, you know, I don't know that we break it out in a way to be able to see specifically that, you know, what's coming from one versus the other.
-It's all ALTA for us.
-But I just subjectively would say, you know, I think it's a great thing for our brands.
-It's a great thing, you know, that allows a brand like CurlSmith to be in front of shoppers at Target within that store, within store.
+And so I think, you know, the Ulta and Target helps to do that.
+It brings some of our premium prestige liquids like Carl Smith and Drybar, even in the limited assortment that's there, as you mentioned.
+I see it as a positive thing.
+There's a lot of people, a lot of football going through Target, and so having that store within a store there and being part of that assortment is a positive.
+Whether or not it's a needle mover, I don't know that we break it out in a way to be able to see specifically what's coming from one versus the other.
+It's all Ulta for us.
+But I just subjectively would say, you know, I think it's a great thing for our brands and it allows, you know, a brand like Curlsmith to be in front of shoppers at Target within that store-within-store.
 So all positive from my perspective.
-And similarly, Sephora within Kohl's, you know, it's a similar idea.
+And similarly, the Sephora within Kohl's, you know, it's a similar idea.

 Okay, thank you.
 Thank you.
 Our final question comes from the line of Susan Anderson with Canaccord Genuity.
 Please proceed with your question.